 Who qualifies for an I-131?

-The I-131 is designed for non-citizens who are seeking a reentry permit, refugees or asylees seeking a travel document, those in the U.S. who do not want their status considered abandoned while their adjustment of status is pending, and CNMI long-term residents not permitted to travel to the rest of the U.S. otherwise.
+The I-131 is designed for non-citizens seeking a reentry permit, refugees or asylees seeking a travel document, those in the U.S. who do not want their status considered abandoned while their adjustment of status is pending, and CNMI long-term residents not permitted to travel to the rest of the U.S.

-Where to send the Form I-131?
+Where to send the form I-131?

 You can always reference a list of filing addresses for Form I-131, Application for Travel Document.